 - Have a question, but not sure where to start?
-The Faculty of Arts Program Information Centre (PIC) is your information resource for everything in Arts!
-Drop in at SS102, call them at 403-220-3580 or email them at artsads@ucalgary.ca.
-You can also visit the Faculty of Arts website at http://arts.ucalgary.ca/undergraduate which has detailed information on common academic concerns. - For program planning and advice, contact the Student Success Centre (formerly the Undergraduate programs Office) at 403-220-5881 or visit them on the 3rd Floor of the Taylor Family Digital Library. - For registration (add/drop/swap), paying fees and assistance with your Student Centre, contact Enrolment Services at 403-210-ROCK [7625] or visit them in the MacKimmie Library Block. - Online writing resources are available at http://ucalgary.ca/ssc/writing-support/online-writing-resources
+The new Faculty of Arts Program Information Centre (PIC) is your information resource for everything in Arts!
+Drop in at SS110, call us at 403-220-3580 or email us at artsads@ucalgary.ca.
+You can also visit the Faculty of Arts website at http://arts.ucalgary.ca/undergraduate which has detailed information on common academic concerns. - For program planning and advice, contact the Student Success Centre (formerly the Undergraduate programs Office) at (403) 220-5881 or visit them in their new space on the 3rd Floor of the Taylor Family Digital Library. - For registration (add/drop/swap), paying fees and assistance with your Student Centre, contact Enrolment Services at (403) 210-ROCK [7625] or visit them at the MacKimmie Library Block.

-Safewalk / Campus Security: 403-220-5333 Emergency Assembly Point: ICT food court
+Safewalk / Campus Security: 220-5333 Emergency Assembly Point: Social Sciences Food Court